dlounsbu/NYHEALing-IPAtracker-support/README.md

 The <b>IPA Tracker Support Center</b> provides information and support in using a secure, cloud-based tool designed to support participating community partners, researchers, and study staff engaged in designing and managing community-specific Implementation Plan Agreements (IPAs) for the NY HCS site.

-The <b>IPA Tracker</b> includes two main Modules (i.e., SPECIFICATION and MONITORING) for documenting community-specific SMART Strategies, with additoinal functionality allowing authorized users to download selected data for REPORTING of various implementation metrics.
+The <b>IPA Tracker</b> includes two main Modules (SPECIFICATION and MONITORING) for documenting community-specific SMART Strategies, with additoinal functionality allowing authorized users to download selected data for REPORTING of various implementation metrics.

 <b>To make a request for support, please click here:</b> https://einsteinmed.co1.qualtrics.com/jfe/form/SV_4TvKdfrpwnbgBrE